MonteCarlo laser-based robot localization

 Goal

-The aim of this practical is to develop a localization algorithm based on the particle filter using the robot’s laser.
+The goal of this exercise is to develop a localization algorithm based on the particle filter using the robot’s laser.

 Robot API